20 of the best things to do in Kangaroo Valley

 You’ll find honey products and more at The General Store.

 Stop at the newsagent next door which has diversified to include picnic supplies such as dukkha, chilli pesto, pickles and fresh cheese alongside your magazine needs.
 The General Cafe serves bountiful breakfasts.
-Check the chalkboard for specials: anything from fresh cheese toasties to lightly spiced congee.
-You must visit Mrs Bread’s pop-up bakery next door.
-Simply leave your money in the honesty box and grab your loaf of organic sourdough bread to-go.
+Check the chalkboard for specials: anything from fresh cheese toasties to Korean style wok fried eggs.
+You must visit Mrs Bread’s pop-up bakery next door to pick up a loaf of organic sourdough, too.

 a healthy green plate at The General Cafe